ehovers10/phil-intro/midterm1/slithytoves.md

 10. Describe Pascal's *Wager* as an argument that you ought to believe in God.
 Who is *Anti-God*, and why does the possibility of his existence pose a challenge to Pascal's argument?

-11. Describe one of Edmund Gettier's thought experiments and explain why this poses a challenge to the JTB analysis of knowledge.
+11. What is the JTB analysis of knowledge?
+Describe one of Edmund Gettier's thought experiments and explain why this poses a challenge to the JTB analysis.

-12. What is a *perspectival difference in experience*?
+12. What are *perspectival differences* in our experiences of the world around us?
 How do these support distinguishing between the *phenomenal* and *neumenal* worlds?
 What limit does this distinction put on our knowledge of *things-in-themselves*?

 </div>